What Can You Do With A Master of Engineering (MEng) Degree?

 What is an MEng?

 MEng is a specialised Master’s degree in Engineering.
-Comparatively, those who study it intend to become a professional or chartered engineers or in a related field.
+Comparatively, those who study it intend to become a professional or chartered engineer or in a related field.
 As a result, it’s accredited by official bodies responsible for overseeing these professions.

 MEng is mostly used within Anglophone countries.
 However, in Europe, a Diploma in Engineering (or a similar version) is used instead.
 This can be used to refer to the modern Masters as well as an older version which may pre-date the Bologna Process.
 Whereas in Asia, most universities use the term Master of Technology (MTech) although there are variations.
 This Master’s is awarded to students in Engineering or Technology.